9 Factors That Influence App Development Cost

 The CMS will be built “on top” of the database, providing a simple and easy to use interface by which data in the database can be modified.
 Content can continually be updated on the app, quickly and easily.
-The advantage of using a CMS is that when you do update content, it appears in the app right away – no having to do any development work on the app.
+The advantage of using a CMS is that when you do update content, it appears in the app right away.

 If you’re developing for Android, you’ll need to bear in mind that Android apps generally require more testing time.
-That’s because Android as a platform, is much more “fragmented” than IOS.
+That’s because Android as a platform, is much more “fragmented” than iOS.
 There are many different handsets, handset manufacturers, screen sizes, and operating systems.
-For example, last year, as shown in the clever graphic below from OpenSignal, there were over 18,000 different Android devices in the market.
+For example, in 2015, there were over 18,000 different Android devices in the market!